Written by Joanne M., Director of Telehealth Clinical Operations | Fact-Checked for Clinical Accuracy

 ✅ Back molars

-An ergonomic handle helps maintain gentle pressure and proper angles while brushing.
-Poor grip often leads to rushed or uneven cleaning.
+An ergonomic handle helps maintain light pressure and proper angulation.
+Slippery or awkward handles often lead to rushed brushing or uneven coverage.

 ✅ Two-minute timers